 - Level 1 valuations based on quoted prices in active markets for identical instruments.
 An active market is a market in which transactions for the instrument occur with sufficient frequency and volume on an ongoing basis such that quoted prices reflect prices at which an orderly transaction would take place between market participants at the measurement date.
 Included within level 1 are bonds and treasury bills of government and government agencies which are measured based on quoted prices in active markets.
 Assets are valued using the bid price. - Level 2 valuations based on quoted prices in markets that are not active, or based on pricing models for which significant inputs can be corroborated by observable market data (e.g. interest rates, exchange rates).
-Included within level 2 are government bonds and treasury bills which are not actively traded, corporate bonds, asset backed securities and mortgage-backed securities. - Level 3 valuations based on inputs that are unobservable or for which there is limited market activity against which to measure fair value.
+Included within level 2 are government bonds, asset backed securities and mortgage-backed securities. - Level 3 valuations based on inputs that are unobservable or for which there is limited market activity against which to measure fair value.